bezineb5/go-build-hat/README.md

 A Go library for controlling LEGO SPIKE Prime and Technic motors and sensors through the Raspberry Pi BuildHat.

-This library is a Go port of the .NET BuildHat library, providing a clean interface for communicating with LEGO SPIKE Prime and Technic devices through the Raspberry Pi BuildHat.
+This library is a Go port of the Python BuildHat library, providing a clean and idiomatic Go interface for communicating with LEGO SPIKE Prime and Technic devices through the Raspberry Pi BuildHat.

 ## Features

-- **Generic I/O Interface**: Uses `io.Reader` and `io.Writer` interfaces, allowing you to choose any serial communication library
+- **Generic I/O Interface**: Uses `io.Reader` and `io.Writer` interfaces, decoupled from any specific serial library
-- **Motor Control**: Full control over LEGO motors including speed, position, and power management
+- **Comprehensive Motor Control**: Full motor control with speed, position, rotation, PWM, and PID parameters
-- **Sensor Support**: Support for various LEGO sensors including color, distance, force, and tilt sensors
+- **Rich Sensor Support**: Color, distance, force, tilt, motion sensors, lights, and 3x3 LED matrix
+- **Python-Compatible API**: High-level motor and sensor interfaces matching the Python BuildHat library
 - **Thread-Safe**: All operations are thread-safe with proper mutex protection
-- **Context Support**: Full context support for cancellation and timeouts
+- **Asynchronous I/O**: Future-based sensor data retrieval with timeout support
+- **Firmware Management**: Automatic firmware version checking and updating
 - **Structured Logging**: Built-in structured logging with Go's standard `slog` package
+- **Well Tested**: 64%+ test coverage with comprehensive unit and integration tests

 ## Installation